wdonahoe/fluxes/README.md

 Unpack
 ==============================

-To first use LGR_fluxes, unpack fluxes.tar.gz.
+To first use LGR_fluxes, unpack the compressed file.

 On linux or OSX,
 ------------------------------------

-*1) cd to the folder containing fluxes.tar.gz on the terminal and type:
+*1) cd to the folder containing LGR_fluxes-1.0.tar.gz on the terminal and type:

 $ tar -zxvf fluxes.tar.gz